bsc-life/rgenexcom/README.md

 # Comorbidities_RNAseq
-Web applications for the Manuscript "From Comorbidities to Gene Expression Fingerprints and Back"
+Web application for the Manuscript "From Comorbidities to Gene Expression Fingerprints and Back"